Blockchair/Blockchair.Support/API_DOCUMENTATION_EN.md

 ### <a name="link_changelog"></a> Changelog

+* v.2.0.25 - Jun 19th, 2019
+    * Added Groestlcoin support (it has SegWit support, so all API functionality available for Bitcoin and Litecoin is available for Groestlcoin as well).
+    * Added `suggested_transaction_fee_per_byte_sat` key to `{:chain}/stats` calls.
+This value shows a good enough approximation of an optimal fee value suggested by our engine based on the current mempool state (in satoshi per byte) to get into the next block.
+Please note that for transactions less important for you this fee suggestion may be too high, while for very important transactions it may not be enough if you'll get unlucky because of the lack of new blocks.
+Supported for all coins except for Ripple and Ethereum for which we'll have a separate value suggesting an appropriate gas price value.
+    * Updated xpub support to v.b5 (see `xpub support` in the docs: two bugs have been fixed);
 * v.2.0.24 - Jun 6th, 2019
     * Added an optional `countdowns` array to `{:chain}/stats` calls.
 If present, this array contains information about various upcoming events such as hard forks or reward halvings.
 There are two keys for each event: `event` which contains event description, and `time_left` showing how many seconds are left until the event occurs.
 Please note that the number of seconds is an approximate value because most events are triggered after a block at a specific height is mined, and since it's not possible to know for sure when a block becomes mined, we can only approximate that.
 * v.2.0.23 - May 24th, 2019